rolandguelle/razer-blade-stealth-linux/README.md

 #### X11: Disable Built-In Keyboard Driver

+Only needed if you run X11 instead of Wayland.

 Get your keyboard description and use it instead of "AT Raw Set 2 keyboard":

 ```shell